coldhandsGOT/devops-lab/answers.md

 ## 2.2
 command:
-docker build . -t app
+docker build . -t webapp
 # Successfully built 953284872dd0

-docker run -d --name app -p 10.0.75.1:4000:4000 953284872dd0
+docker run -p 10.0.75.1:5000:5000 webapp
-#or
-docker run -d --expose 4000 2046ce5a5c52

 ## 2.3
 question:
-The connection fails because not only we don't have the correct ip address, but also because the ports arent open yet in our dockerfile (Expose 3000, 3306)
+The connection is supposed to fail, but since I had already configured my dockerfile to contain the Expose ports 5000 for my api and 3306 for my database
 So we first get the IP address of the container/NAT IP address in my case, since I'm on windows, then we use it for postman.

 command:
-## we'll be using the same command as in 2.2, because the standard command isn't that useful
+## we'll be using almost the same command as in 2.2, because the standard command isn't that useful when interacting with an API, in detached mode
-docker run -d --name app -p 10.0.75.1:4000:4000 953284872dd0
+docker run -d -p 10.0.75.1:5000:5000 953284872dd0

-#if container already exists:
-docker rm ce858af6b38df13a7a0fb18ddd0738d1c1182f348940ddae9103ba5274ec86a2
-#then we reinitiate the docker run command

 ## 2.5
 question: